 Poisoning: what you need to know

 Poisoning accidents are often unexpected.
-Suddenly your child can open a bottle or reach a cupboard you thought was safe.
-This means you need to be aware and plan ahead as your child develops new skills.
+Your child might open a bottle or reach a cupboard you thought was safe.
+This means you need to be aware and think ahead as your child develops new skills.

 It’s important to closely supervise your child whenever household poisons are in use.
-Close supervision means staying alert and being ready to step in, without being distracted by things like answering the phone.
+Close supervision means staying alert and avoiding distractions, so you’re ready to step in.

 Medicines can poison too.
-In fact, they’re the most common cause of poisoning in young children, accounting for 70% of all cases of child poisoning.
-Almost all medicines are poisonous if taken in large enough doses – this even includes vitamin pills and herbal remedies.
-Once you’re aware of substances that are or might be dangerous, it’s easier to protect your child.
+In fact, they’re the most common cause of poisoning in young children.
+Almost all medicines are poisonous if taken in large enough doses.
+This even includes vitamin pills and herbal remedies.

 If you think your child has swallowed something poisonous, immediately take the container and the child to the phone and call the Poisons Information Centre on 131 126 for first aid advice – 24 hours a day, 7 days a week, Australia wide.
 If your child needs urgent medical help, call an ambulance – phone 000.

-Preventing poisoning: storing medicines, chemicals and cleaners safely
+Preventing poisoning: storing medicines, chemicals and cleaning products safely

-The first step in preventing poisoning is storing medicines, chemicals and cleaners up high in a locked cupboard, safely out of reach and out of sight of your child.
-The cupboard should be at least 1.5 m high and should have child-resistant locks.
+The first step in preventing poisoning is to store medicines, chemicals and cleaning products up high in a locked cupboard, safely out of reach and out of sight of your child.
+The cupboard should be at least 1.5 m high and have child-resistant locks.

 Here are more things you can to do reduce the risk of poisoning in your home:

-- Lock medicines, chemicals and cleaners away in their storage place immediately after you’ve finished with them.
+- Lock medicines, chemicals, cleaning products and poisons away in their storage place immediately after you’ve finished with them.

-- Leave all chemicals, medicines and cleaning products in their original containers.
-Never transfer poisons into food or drink containers.
-Don’t put chemicals like detergents, paint thinners and weed killers into empty soft drink or juice bottles.
+- Leave all medicines, chemicals, cleaning products and poisons in their original containers.
+For example, don’t put chemicals like detergents, paint thinners and weed killers into empty soft drink or juice bottles.

-- Clean out your chemicals cupboard regularly.
-Get rid of unwanted chemicals and cleaning products.
-Rinse empty chemical containers with water before you throw them out.
+- Clean out your cupboards regularly.
+Get rid of unwanted medicines, chemicals, cleaning products and poisons.
+Rinse empty containers with water before you throw them out or recycle them.